Jayajirao Scindia: Early reign and campaigns against the British

 Dada Khasgiwale, the comptroller of the Scindia household overthrew Mama Sahib as the regent nearly leading to a civil war.
 The British East India Company decided to interfere by withdrawing their Resident Colonel Alexander Speirs and demanded the surrender of Dada Khasgiwale.
 A British force under Sir Hugh Gough started marching towards Gwalior, and crossed the Chambal in December 1843.
 On 29 December followed the simultaneous battles of Maharajpura and Panniar, in which the Gwalior army was annihilated.
 Khasgiwale was arrested by the British and was sent to Benares Jail where he died in 1845.

 A treaty was then made, under which certain lands to the value of 1.8 million, including Chanderi District, were ceded for the upkeep of a contingent force, besides other lands for the liquidation of the expenses incurred in the war, the State army was reduced, and a Council of Regency was appointed during the minority, to act under the resident's advice.

-When in 1857, the Indian rebellion against the British began, as per the descendant of martyr Tatya Tope (Who fought against British in the war for Indian independence of 1857), Mr. Parag Tope in his book Operation Red Lotus, Jayajirao Scindia gave full support to Tatya Tope who acted as the link between Gwalior Durbar and freedom fighters in Kanpur and Jhansi, Jayajirao ordered his army to join Tatya and freedom fighters when they come to Gwalior, this way Jayajirao gave very significant covert support to the freedom fighters even after losing against British at Maharajpur and Punniar but by keeping his support covert Scindia ensured that if the rebellion failed British fury will not fall on the common people of Gwalior, this was an age-old Maratha policy of “Gupt-Yuddh” against enemy if you are weak (Scindia fought and lost against British at Maharajpura and Punniar and did not surrender without fighting like many other rulers).
-Maharani Tarabai Raje Scindia asked the Scindia treasurer martyr Amarchand Bainthia to open Scindia treasury for the freedom fighters.

 British punished Scindia by not returning Gwalior fort to them after crushing war for Indian independence in 1857 and gave back the fort of Gwalior to Scindia only as late as 1886.